zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

   building.
 - PendSV priority should be configured in TF-M initialization.

-Some optional changes or optimizations are listed as below.
+Some optional changes or optimizations are listed below.

 - The PSA client call handlers of ``psa_connect()``, ``psa_call()`` and ``psa_close()`` can be optimized to skip asserting PendSV in dual-core